Truth (American band)

 Truth was an American Contemporary Christian group, active from 1971 to 2001.
-Formed by John Roger Breland, the ensemble's name stands for "Trust, Receive, Unchangeable, True Happiness [in Jesus]".
-It was initially composed of some 15 members who toured extensively year-round, eventually recording frequently as well.
-It eventually expanded to 22 members and continued touring regularly for thirty years, dissolving in 2001.
+Formed by John Roger Breland (Roger Breland), a professor at the University of Mobile in Mobile, Alabama, the ensemble's name stands for "Trust, Receive, Unchangeable, True Happiness [in Jesus]".
+It was initially composed of some 15 members who toured extensively year-round, eventually frequently recording as well.
+It expanded to 22 members and continued touring regularly for thirty years, dissolving in 2001.
 In 2000, the group was inducted into the Gospel Music Hall of Fame.

 Beginnings

-The youth choir at Spring Hill Baptist in Mobile, Alabama, grew over the course of two years from 8 youth choir members to 140 members.
-Fueled by the inspiration the new Christian contemporary music that was sweeping the country, Roger began laying the groundwork for a new touring ensemble with vocals and a live band with horns.
-Wanting to name the group something with a distinctive identity that did not sound preachy or worldly, Roger's wife, Linda Breland, suggested Truth.
+The youth choir at Spring Hill Baptist Church in Mobile, grew over the course of two years from eight youth choir members to 140 members.
+Fueled by the inspiration of new Christian contemporary music which was sweeping the country, Breland began laying the groundwork for a new touring ensemble with vocals and a live band with horns.
+Wanting to name the group something with a distinctive identity which did not sound preachy or worldly, Roger's wife, Linda, suggested Truth.
 The group hit the road in 1971.
-Traveling in three station wagons and a truck, the group sang in small churches, colleges, outdoor shopping centers and youth gatherings throughout the Southern United States.
+Traveling in three station wagons and a truck, the group sang in small churches, colleges, outdoor shopping centers, and youth gatherings throughout the southern United States.
 They were turned away many times from churches because of their contemporary sound.
-Many times they would do cover songs written by the Gaithers, including "Get All Excited" and "Because He Lives."
-They introduced Andrae Crouch's music to the deep south in the early 1970s.
+Many times they performed cover songs written by the Gaithers, including "Get All Excited" and "Because He Lives."
+They introduced Andrae Crouch's music to the Deep South in the early 1970s.

-In 1973 Truth performed "The Church Triumphant" to a standing ovation at the annual Southern Baptist Convention in Dallas, Texas.
-This opened doors for Truth all over the country.
+In 1973 Truth performed "The Church Triumphant" to a standing ovation at the Annual Meeting of the Southern Baptist Convention in Dallas.
+That opened doors for Truth all over the country.
 In 1981 Truth had its first of several number 1 songs with "Jesus Never Fails."
-In 31 years TRUTH traveled 3 million miles, presented 10,000 concerts in 27 nations, and recorded 61 albums with 400 members during their ministry.
+In 31 years, Truth traveled three million miles, presented 10,000 concerts in 27 nations, and recorded 61 albums with 400 members during their ministry.
 The final concert was in Nashville on June 16, 2002.
 The four-hour final concert was attended by hundreds of former Truth members and friends from around the nation.

-Today Roger Breland continues the Truth sound at The University of Mobile as he directs and tours with The VOICES of Mobile.
+Today Breland continues directing and touring with the Voices of Mobile, a select ensemble from the University of Mobile, which continues the Truth tradition of bringing contemporary Christian music to churches in the U.S.

 "Jesus Never Fails"

 In 1981, Truth had been on the road for ten years.
-They had success in the local church but not much on the Christian radio stations.
+They had success in the local church but not much on Christian radio stations.
 That all changed when Roger heard a song written by Gary Driskell entitled "Jesus Never Fails."
 The song was recorded as a duet with the rest of the group singing back-up, and it appeared on the 1982 album "Keeper of My Heart."
 The song rose to number one on the Contemporary Christian charts.
-Other duets by the group also performed well on the charts, such as "You'll Still Be Lord Of All."
+Other duets by the group also performed well on the charts like "You'll Still Be Lord Of All."